mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 So far so good, we now have a number of the desired columns in our OLAP data set.
 We're still missing a number of dimensions, however, that relate to the visit (i.e. `dt`, `tm`, and source of traffic) and user (i.e. cohort and source of traffic).

 Let us first generate the missing visit data.
 We want the date, time and traffic source data fields that are stored in the first line of event data for each visit.
-We can pull that data from our SnowPlow events table by executing the following query:
+We can pull that data from our Snowplow events table by executing the following query:

 {% highlight mysql %}
 SELECT